CodeDuet/codeduet-microvm-ai-agent-sandbox/README.md

 🕵️ **Data Exfiltration Attacks** - Malicious actors stealing source code, secrets, or sensitive data from environment variables
 🎯 **Proxy Attacks** - Your infrastructure hijacked for DDoS attacks or to mask the origin of cyber attacks against other targets

-**Our MicroVM solution eliminates these risks with hardware-level isolation that traditional containers simply cannot provide.**
+**This open source MicroVM solution eliminates these risks with hardware-level isolation that traditional containers simply cannot provide.**

 A production-ready AI agent microVM sandbox system using Cloud Hypervisor and Python, providing hardware-level isolation through MicroVMs while maintaining lightweight resource usage.
 Supports both Linux and Windows guest operating systems.